ranjithae/8086-Assignments/Assignment 3/Data Entry Analysis.md

 * The graph plotted in both spreadsheets are for different columns.
 And the x and y values are not mentioned for these graphs.
 * There are few fields highlighted in the spreadsheet and no explanation is mentioned.
 * The Units are not mentioned for the required columns.
+* The averages are calculated and placed on top of the sheet.
+But no proper description with respect to headers was provided.

 ### Additional Ideas:
 > This would be my suggestion to organize the data based on the depth level.The depth should be a separate category to differentiate the samples collected has they are collected from different layers.
 Not sure if we can draw conclusion for samples collected from various depths.
 In this way we can easily figure out the growth measure like the cuni or Chippo density by looking at the table.